 theme_bw()

-plot the raster data set elev we brought earlier, which
+plot the raster data set elev we brought in earlier, which

 represents elevation in Luxembourg.
 To create a map of raster data using